Updated: 1/16/2022 – A work in progress

 50/600 Ohm Ferrite RF Transformer

-Below, bench testing the smaller version with a non-inductive resistor or rheostat (Pot) load, set to 2450 Ω. (The meter Resistive component of R+jX is out of calibration, it shows 40+j0 Ω with a 50 Ω dummy load.)
-My 20 watt PRC-174 is awaiting some field trials with this version transformer.
+Below, bench testing the smaller version with a non-inductive resistor or rheostat (Pot) load, set to 2450 Ω. (The meter Resistive component of R+jX is out of calibration, it shows 40+j0 Ω with a 50 Ω dummy load.
+The measured SWR and frequency are OK.)

 FT140-43 Transformer load test.
-Just moving your hand near the output terminal or the transformer itself causes excursions in the measured SWR while testing.
+Just moving your hand near the output terminal causes excursions in the measured SWR while testing.
 This is indicative of the sensitivity of the transformer to stray/shunt capacitance appearing at the output – as presented by an actual antenna.

 The resulting impedance seen at the input is quite sensitive to the antenna’s immediate, near-field environment.
-That is part of the source for the EFHW’s widespread reputation for being “finicky”, “won’t load”, “position sensitive”, “still needs a tuner”, “RF in the shack” etc..
+That is part of the source for the EFHW’s widespread reputation for being “finicky”, “won’t load”, “position sensitive”, “still needs a tuner”, “RF in the shack”, “had to return it”, etc..

 The following attempts to simplify the complex “end effects” involved with these systems.

-It’s a transformer and one end of that transformer secondary must be tied to a reasonably good “ground” for consistent results, even though the current flow in the antenna wire is relatively low at that point.
+The system requires a transformer and the cold end of that transformer secondary must be tied to a reasonably good “ground” for consistent results.
+Even though the current flow in the antenna wire is relatively low at the feedpoint.
 It is NOT zero because the antenna impedance is NOT infinite; Ohms law applies.